pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 See :ref:`manual/Changing_Horace_settings:Changing Horace settings` for more information about configuring Horace.

-Temporary file means that the backing file will be destroyed when the ``sqw`` object, which is backed by this file goes out of scope.
+Temporary file means that the backing file will be deleted when the ``sqw`` object, which is backed by this file is deleted.

 If the ``filename`` argument is provided, the object will always saved to the file with this name and the returned object will be backed by this file.